bitnami/charts/bitnami/mysql/README.md

 | Note: you need to substitute the placeholder _[ROOT_PASSWORD]_ with the value obtained in the installation notes.

+### To 11.0.0

+This major bump uses mysql `8.4` image, that includes several [removal of deprecated](https://dev.mysql.com/doc/relnotes/mysql/8.4/en/news-8-4-0.html#mysqld-8-4-0-deprecation-removal) configuration settings.
+This could potentially break your deployment and you would need to adjust the config settings accordingly.

 ### To 10.0.0

 This major bump changes the following security defaults: